Moon Blindness (Uveitis): How it Happens and How it Progresses

 - parasitic infiltration

-- numerous systemic infections
+- numerous systemic infection

 If there is trauma to the eye and a cut or scratch occurs, this can be enough to set off a local infection leading to unchecked inflammation.
 Corneal ulcers caused by fungi or bacteria can reach deep into the cornea and induce uveitis.
 Of the systemic diseases implicated in uveitis, infections of the Streptococcus equi (strangles) and Leptospira interrogans (bacterial) occur most commonly.
 Autoimmune diseases can also be associated with uveitis onset; this paradoxical disease process is when the immune system attacks tissues of its own body as if they were pathogens.